Inspired by Stracotto Aila Fiorentina from our copy of The Fine Art of Italian Cooking By Giuliano Bugialli.

 The Italian pot roast is one large piece.
-The rump is preferred so it can cook a long time (the word stracotto means “Very well cooked”).
+The chuck or rump is preferred so it can cook a long time (the word stracotto means “Very well cooked”).
 Some fat must be left on, and, so the meat remains juicy on the inside, it is larded by drawing strips of pancetta through the inside with a larding needle (in Italy, ago lardellatore).
-The carrot drawn through the center also helps to flavor the inside of the meat and is aesthetically pleasing when the meat is sliced.
+The carrot, inserted through the center, helps to flavor the inside of the meat and is aesthetically pleasing when the meat is sliced.

 Stracotto is cooked with the full red wine of the area where it is made.
 Barolo is used in Piedmont, in Tuscany, one of the fuller Chiantis.